josephneilpadama/PADAMA_2ECEC/README.md

 </details>

-`VisFemale` was created by filtering for female students from Visayas and extracting the requested columns using `.loc[]`.
-To display students with scores of 60 or higher without modifying `VisFemale`, the student created a temporary DataFrame `vis_female_passed = VisFemale[VisFemale['Average'] >= 60]` and displayed it directly below the primary DataFrame.
+VisFemale was created by filtering for female students from Visayas and extracting the requested columns using .loc[].
+To display students with scores of 60 or higher without modifying VisFemale, a temporary DataFrame `vis_female_passed = VisFemale[VisFemale['Average'] >= 60]` was created and displayed it directly below the primary DataFrame.

 ## C. CATEGORY-AVERAGE VISUALIZATION

-Examine how the recorded `Average` score differs across `Track`, `Gender`, and `Hometown`.
+Examine how the recorded Average score differs across Track, Gender, and Hometown.
 Compute category means, display the summary tables, and construct a 3-bar chart subplot layout to compare averages visually.

 <details>
-<summary><b>Click to Expand: Item C Code & Visualization Plot</b></summary>
+<summary><b>Click to Expand: Item C Code and Output </b></summary>

 ```python
 track_mean = df.groupby('Track')['Average'].mean().reset_index()